quicwg/wg-materials/ietf103/minutes.md

 jana: import to say why not what

-martin: people are already doing this.. wuic/ws reference
+martin: people are already doing this.. quic/ws reference

 spencer as AD: partial reliability is explicitly out of scope. we should talk

 ian: its fine to say nothing given spencer's comment. however this totally works fine!

-mirija: ekr please add your arguments to the github issue
+mirja: ekr please add your arguments to the github issue

 lars: quic v2 will likely contain partial reliability. ops shouldn't presuppose this